 Tata Steel, which recently acquired the insolvent Bhushan Steel, has a total capacity of about 12 million tonnes and aims to become a 22-23 million tonne capacity company through both organic and inorganic routes.

-produces about 3 million tonnes long steel while the remaining chunk of its current capacity is flat steel
+Tata Steel produces about 3 million tonnes long steel while the remaining chunk of its current capacity is flat steel and value-added products.

 Large EPC companies, however, do not source their long products from rolling units as the products are made from scrap and hence do not have the required quality and strength needed.
 Due to this, dependency on integrated players for the supply of long products is higher.